felixwurst/css-hover-effect/README.md

-# Hover-Effect in CSS
+# Hover Effect in CSS

-## Task
-Make a smooth hover effect for the images
+### Exercise:

+Create a soft transition effect as soon as you hover over one of the individual images.

+### Tools:

+-   HTML
+-   CSS